-The Proponent shall ensure that the project does not cause any exceedance of the key performance measures in Table 1.
+1. The Proponent shall ensure that the project does not cause any exceedance of the key performance measures in Table 1.

-Table 1: Subsidence Impact Performance Measures

-Water Resources and Flooding

-Flooding

-No significant increased risk on built features, unless the landowner agrees otherwise in writing.
+Table 1: Subsidence Impact Performance Measures Water Resources and Flooding Flooding No significant increased risk on built features, ur the landowner agrees otherwise in writing.
+Built Features Built features Safe, serviceable and repairable, unless the owner agrees otherwise in writing.

-Built Features

-Built features

-Safe, serviceable and repairable, unless the owner and the MSB agree otherwise in writing.